We are accepting new patients. Book your appointment today!

-Thomas G. Mordick II, MD, is a board-certified orthopaedic surgeon specializing in wrist and hand surgery.
+Thomas G. Mordick II, MD, is a board-certified plastic surgeon specializing in wrist and hand surgery.
 He currently provides comprehensive, individualized care to patients throughout Denver, Colorado, at Western Orthopaedics, P.C.

 Dr. Mordick was born and raised in North Tonawanda, New York.
 He graduated with a bachelor’s degree in biology from The University of Rochester and his medical degree from The University of Rochester School of Medicine and Dentistry.
 After completing a residency in surgery at The University of Rochester School of Medicine and Dentistry, he completed an additional residency in plastic surgery at the University of Pennsylvania.
 He then pursued a fellowship in hand and microsurgery at The University of Utah.